 How effective is the pneumococcal vaccine?

 Vaccination is the best method for preventing infection and reducing the seriousness of illness if you become infected.
-The rate of pneumococcal disease in children under the age of 2 years has halved since immunisation was introduced.
+The rate of pneumococcal disease in children under the age of 2 years has halved since vaccination was introduced.

 In New Zealand there are 3 different brands of pneumococcal vaccine – Pneumovax 23® and Prevenar 13®.
 They are slightly different to each other as they protect against different types of Pneumoccocus bacteria.